kennyyu/maven-repos/README.md

       ...
     </dependencies>

 Maven should automatically download the dependencies.
+See [here](http://blog.marrowboy.co.uk/2011/11/08/how-to-host-a-maven-repo-on-github/) for more information.